BestTimesToVisit.com Logo

 Shared Shuttles (Interbus, Gray Line, etc.)

-These are the workhorses for tourists, connecting major destinations like San José, La Fortuna, Monteverde, and the Pacific coast.
-They offer a comfortable, air-conditioned ride and are a good balance between cost and convenience for reaching popular spots.
+These are the workhorses for tourist travel between popular destinations like La Fortuna, Monteverde, Manuel Antonio, and San José.
+They offer a comfortable, air-conditioned ride and often pick you up directly from your hotel.

 Public Buses (Buses Públicos)